SENSEI-insitu/SENSEI/README.md

       This houses sensei::catalyst::AnalysisAdaptor which implements 'sensei::AnalysisAdaptor'
       interface to use Catalyst for the analysis.
 Since in Catalyst, analysis is performed via pipelines, this directory contains instances of pipelines (e.g. sensei::catalyst::Slice).

+    - sensei/libsim

+      Contains source code for all files under the 'sensei::libsim' namespace.
+      This houses the Libsim analysis adaptor for making slice images, etc.

     - miniapps/

       All miniapps generated for various bechmarks and testing is included in this directory.